Thalía: Personal life

 In September 2002, Thalía's sisters, Laura Zapata and Ernestina Sodi, were kidnapped in Mexico City.
 Zapata was released 18 days after her kidnapping, and her sister Ernestina was released on the 36th day.
 Thalía has had a series of familial conflicts, especially with her sister Laura Zapata.
-She has opted to keep her point of view regarding to her familial issues private, despite the attacks she has received from her older sister.
+She has opted to keep her point of view regarding her familial issues private, despite the attacks she has received from her older sister.
 In a press interview, Thalía stated that her familial problems with her sister are "just a dark cloud in a shiny sky".

-In 2008, Thalía was affected by Lyme disease, a disease commonly transmitted by ticks.
-The illness prevented her from promoting her album Lunada, while it functioned as a motivation for her to have a totally different perspective towards life.

-In reference to her illness, Thalía stated in her autobiography : "I would sweat profusely, soaking my pajamas, the sheets and even the mattress; everything hurt, even my hair, which, by the way, started to fall out.
-At times it felt as if my head were going to burst, as if there were lead inside of it; my eyes ached in their sockets....the hypersensitivity of my skin was so severe that sometimes I couldn't even handle the bed sheets."

 Influences

 According to Thalia herself, her major personal influence was her mother, who was a motivating manager for Thalia from the very beginning of her career until 2000.
-As for her artistic influences, Thalia's work is mostly influenced by Gloria Estefan, Celine Dion, Sade, Billie Holiday, Frank Sinatra, The Doors, and Kylie Minogue, while she has stated that she always admired Marilyn Monroe and Madonna.
+As for her artistic influences, Thalia's work is mostly influenced by Celine Dion, Donna Summer, Gloria Estefan, Sade, Billie Holiday, Frank Sinatra, The Doors, and Kylie Minogue, while she has stated that she always admired Marilyn Monroe and Madonna.
 Thalia's first idol, according to her, was athlete Nadia Comăneci.
 She has even stated that her record-breaking performance was a huge motivation for her to follow a career in entertainment.

+Legacy

+Music career

+International media outlets like Time magazine have named her as the "Queen of Latin Pop".
+Billboard called Thalía as "Latin American's Reigning Music Queen" in late 1990s, and one of their Greatest Latin Artists of All Time in 2020.
+Her success and impact in the Latin music scene have been noted and praised by critics.
+According to Billboard, she has achieved critical acclaim and commercial success as both a singer and songwriter, and has remained as one of the leading female artists in Latin music.
+Before her crossover attempt to the English market with a homonymous album in 2003, she gained success with her Spanish recordings in Europe and Asia even before the crossover of contemporaries artists such as Enrique Iglesias, Ricky Martin, Shakira and Paulina Rubio.
+She also stated: "My internationalization has come for several years ago and in Spanish, which is very significant".

+Thalia has been an influential artist for a number of Latin pop singers, including Anahí, Belinda, and artists from urban scene such as Becky G, Natti Natasha and Karol G among others.
+In addition, various artists have expressed their admiration towards Thalía, ranging from Julio Iglesias, Tony Bennett to Inna, Robbie Williams, Lindsay Lohan, and Laura Pausini whom described her as "the first famous Mexican woman" she heard about.
+Others like Tiziano Ferro, Raúl Cuenca and Espinoza Paz have expressed their desire to work with Thalía.